Microgateway Custom Resources

 Use cases for a custom log format:

-• To include additional log information such as request cookies, request headers, ...
+• Include additional log information (e.g., request cookies or request headers)

-• To reorganize the format to simplify the correlation with logs of other infrastructure components.
+• Reorganize the format to simplify correlation with logs from other infrastructure components.

 The CR Telemetry reference documentation contains the default access log configuration and an example configuration.
 The default configuration can be used as a starting point for customization.

-The access log format can be configured in the Envoy format dictionary style.
-Both command operators, standard Envoy command operators and Airlock Microgateway custom command operators, may be used in the configuration.
+The access log format can be configured using the Envoy format dictionary style.
+Both command operators (i.e., standard Envoy and Microgateway) may be used in the configuration.

 Log correlation: